 \section{\emph{Ab initio} computations of \Pb{}}

-We employ the coupled-cluster (CC)~\cite{kuemmel1978,bartlett2007,hagen2014} and the in-medium similarity renormalization group (IMSRG)~\cite{hergert2016} methods to approximately solve the Schr\"odinger equation and obtain the ground-state energy and nucleon densities of \Ca{} and \Pb{}.
-We analyze the model-space convergence of the solutions and quantify the differences between CC and IMSRG results to estimate the method approximation errors.
+We employ the coupled-cluster (CC)~\cite{kuemmel1978,bartlett2007,hagen2014}, the in-medium similarity renormalization group (IMSRG)~\cite{hergert2016} and many-body perturbation theory (MBPT) methods to approximately solve the Schr\"odinger equation and obtain the ground-state energy and nucleon densities of \Ca{} and \Pb{}.
+We analyze the model-space convergence and use the differences between CC, IMSRG and MBPT results to estimate the method approximation errors, see Methods and Extended Data Figures~\ref{fig:PbConvergence} and \ref{fig:spcc_method_prec}.
 The computational cost of these methods scales (only) polynomially with increasing numbers of nucleons and single-particle orbitals.

 The main challenge in computing \Pb{} is the vast number of matrix elements of the three-nucleon force which must be handled.
 We overcome this limitation by using a recently introduced storage scheme in which we only store linear combinations of matrix elements directly entering the normal-ordered two-body approximation~\cite{miyagi2021} (see Methods for details).